ThobesForBros/Wired-for-Perfection/perfectionism.md

 **KAMAL (groaning)**
 (in-pain and denial) OW...
 No, no, no—

 *The room spins.
-SAIF and Jaza, rush to him, their voices muffled, distant.
+SAIF and JAZAM, rush to him, their voices muffled, distant.
 His vision tunnels.*

 **FADE TO BLACK**